-There’s no doubt that the pandemic has changed all our lives in so many ways, especially for seniors.
-Our older family members are spending more and more time by themselves, cut off from friends and family.
-Fortunately, there are a variety of fun and stimulating activities that seniors can do that will not only help fend off loneliness, but also promote overall well-being.
+There’s no doubt that the pandemic has changed all our lives in many ways, especially the lives of seniors.
+Our older family members are spending more and more time by themselves, with many cut off from friends and family – Particularly those who live on their own, outside of a seniors’ community.

-With this article, we are going to discuss ten creative ways seniors can stay active and entertained while practicing social distancing.
+In this article, we’re going to discuss ten creative ways you can stay active and entertained while practicing social distancing.
 Especially if you’re a senior who lives on your own.

 3. Connect with family and friends online.

-Thanks to today’s face-to-face technology, you don’t have to leave your room to spend time with loved ones.
+Thanks to today’s face-to-face technology, you don’t have to leave your home to spend time with loved ones.
 There are a host of social media websites and applications that offer quick and easy video chat options.
-Using Facebook, Instagram, or Zoom can help you stay connected with your friends and family.
+Using Facebook, Instagram, or Zoom can help you stay connected.

 4. Write a book.